Koosh0610/InterfaceLabs-Hiring-Task/README.md

 The task to be executed is stored in a [json file](https://github.com/Koosh0610/InterfaceLabs-Hiring-Task/data/task.jsonl).

-Modification to the task: The user input is modified a bit from my side. raw input didn't allow the LLM to execute the actions properly.
+Modification to the task: The user input is modified a bit from my side.
+Raw input didn't allow the LLM to execute the actions properly.
 It has been shown that respond to [emotions](https://arxiv.org/abs/2307.11760) and hence the LLM is told that the user is sick and not in a state to fill out the form.

 Limitations: